MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/5-exercise-extend-optimize-message-extensions-copilot-microsoft-365.md

 ![Screenshot of an answer in Copilot for Microsoft 365 that contains information returned by the message extension plugin.
 An adaptive card is displayed showing product information.](../media/5-copilot-answer.png)

+> [!NOTE]
+> The only task in this exercise that requires a Microsoft 365 Copilot license is Task 5.
+The previous tasks should be done whether your tenant has Copilot or not.

 ### Exercise Duration

   - **Estimated Time to complete**: 40 minutes